konz261/kmcp/README.md

 ## Prompts

-Just annotate functions with `@McpPrompt` and return a `GetPromptResult`.
+Annotate functions with `@McpPrompt` and return a `GetPromptResult`.
 Arguments must be Strings:

 ```kotlin
 @McpPrompt